 Tuna is a fantastic source of protein for very few calories.
 In 100g of tuna, you could eat up to 30g of protein, with only 184kcal.

-However, you will need to be careful with sodium and cholesterol.
-There are around 50mg of salt per 100g of tuna, and 49mg of cholesterol per the same weight.
+You will need to be careful with sodium and cholesterol.
+There is around 50mg of salt per 100g of tuna, and 49mg of cholesterol per the same weight.

 On the good side of things, tuna is said to be a fantastic source of antioxidants.
 Therefore, it is likely to be very popular with people interested in a diet rich in superfoods.